bjin01/rust-suma/README.md

 You can patch systems with all or selected errata type defined in the yaml file.

+## Benefits:
+* This command line based tool can run from any linux host.
+* This binary does not require any further library as it is compiled unless like python scripts.
+* The program is written in rust and bleeding fast.
+* The program uses a given yaml file with api login so that only root user should have read permissions, no need to supply password into command line.
+* Feel free to use it with crontab or in conjunction with 3rd party automation tools.

 ## Usage:
 Download the compiled binary to a linux host: